Highest IQ score which an individual can achieve is 140 or more.

-He is the greatest male chess player; the only one to get the title of #1 for 225 months out of 228.
+He is the most significant male chess player; the only one to get the title of #1 for 225 months out of 228.

 7. Marilyn Vos Savant – 190

-She was already in the ‘highest IQ’ category in the Guiness Book of World Records in her early thirties.
+She was already in the ‘highest IQ’ category in the Guinness Book of World Records in her early thirties.

 8. Philip Emeagwali – 190

-This Nigerian engineer, geologist and mathematician earned three Master’s degree in Marine and Environmental Engineering and in Mathematics.
+This Nigerian engineer, geologist, and mathematician earned three Master’s degree in Marine and Environmental Engineering and Mathematics.